Home » Parenting Kids in the Age of School Shootings

 While there’s not much that can be done on an individual level to curb gun violence in our schools, parents can play a significant role in keeping their kids healthy and happy despite the current climate.
 Whether you agree with them or not, the students of Parkland High School have, in many ways, set the standard for coping with this kind of tragedy.
 You don’t need your son or daughter to pick a side in the gun control debate and become an outspoken political figure, of course, but there’s a lesson to be learned.
 Young people need to feel like they have a voice in this situation, and that begins with the parents.
 Make sure your kids understand that their fears regarding violence are valid and acceptable.
 Most importantly, assure them that you’re there to listen and talk with them about these issues.
 Create an open and safe environment for them to bring you their anxieties and freely express their feelings, especially in the wake of a notable event.
 The way you respond to these events also has a profound impact on your children.
 While it can be our tendency to remain stoic and “keep a stiff upper lip” during these situations, it’s vital that you share your emotional side with your child as well.
 Studies have shown that children need to see your emotional reaction and observe how you regain a sense of normalcy in the wake of tragedy.
 When a school shooting occurs, take the time to have a real conversation with your children.
 Ask them what they’ve heard about the incident, and share your fears and concerns honestly with them.
 It’s important to also avoid platitudes like “It’s going to be fine” or “there’s nothing to worry about.”
 Simply put, this isn’t what kids hear in school and in the media.
 Why would they be having all these drills or changes in school protocol if “there’s nothing to worry about”?
 Instead, talk about the practical side of these issues.
 Information, after all, is the greatest enemy of fear.
 Discuss safety plans with your children and talk with them about staying safe and planning ahead in the event of a worst-case scenario.
 Getting into action can help children feel less powerless and, in turn, create a sense of control in the face of tragedy and fear.
 Encourage your teen to be aware of his environment and the people in it, especially as it pertains to problem teens.
 If she senses or hears that another student might be dangerous, encourage your child to confidentially share that with a teacher.
 Ultimately, be as helpful as you can be as a parent.
 Give your children space to talk with you, get into action, and remain positive but practical.
 If your children are suffering from anxiety and fear at higher levels than their peers, you may want to enroll them in therapy or look into professional help.
 Times are changing and modern times can be scary, but with practical vigilance and common sense awareness, we can bring increased safety to our family, and do not have to fear gun violence.

-Should you need help finding schools for troubled youth or religious boarding schools or Christian boarding schools or schools with therapy, please let us know.
+Should you need help finding boarding schools troubled boys or best boarding schools or affordable schools for troubled teens or teen boarding schools, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.

 %%title%% | Rescue Youth